intel/nauta/docs/user-guide/actions/template.md

     |                                   | interactive sessions                            |                 |                  |
     | multinode-tf-training-horovod     | A Helm chart for deploying Horovod              | 0.2.1           | 0.2.1            |
     | multinode-tf-training-horovod-py2 | A Helm chart for deploying Horovod              | 0.2.1           | 0.2.1            |

-In case of any errors during execution of this command, a proper message containing causes of problems will be displayed.

-### <a name="example_cancel"></a>  Example

-`nctl template-list`

 ----------------------